Pepper Seeds – Piquillo

 Sale price $15.98 USD Regular price

-• Free Shipping & Returns on all orders.
+• Free Shipping on All Orders

 Product description

 Grow authentic, flavorful Piquillo Peppers with these premium heirloom seeds.
 Known for their sweet, rich flavor and triangular shape, Piquillo peppers are prized for roasting, stuffing, and cooking.
-These Non-GMO, Organic seeds offer a high germination rate and produce vigorous plants that thrive in warm, sunny growing conditions.
+These Non-GMO, Organic seeds offer a good germination rate and produce vigorous plants that thrive in warm, sunny growing conditions.

 Piquillo Pepper plants yield abundant, bright red fruits that are tender, aromatic, and easy to prepare.
 Ideal for raised beds, containers, and traditional garden plots, this heirloom variety is perfect for home gardeners and culinary enthusiasts looking for reliable performance and exceptional flavor.